 Fadl - More bounty

-2 The term fadl, which is translated here as given more where withal, can mean more bounty and even excelling in an amount over something.
+2 The term fadl, which is translated here as given more wherewithal, can mean more bounty and even excelling in an amount over something.
 Some commentators say that fadl refers to the fact that men get twice the inheritance of a female, (an amount that they then use to spend on the women in their lives).

 The wording here doesn't mean that women are not capable of earning more money than men, for even the Prophet's first and only wife for over twenty years (Khadijah) was wealthier than he, nor does it mean men are better than women, as some superficial chauvinists have tried to read into this verse.
 Rather, it is an all-encompassing idea tied to a practical financial reality, and perhaps, if you want to stretch the meaning, it may also suggest that men have been given certain specific physical qualities that may better suit them to protect and support their families in a dangerous world: qualities ranging from more aggressiveness in defense against enemies to extra muscular strength to enable them to labor under more arduous circumstances.
 (This is similar to the Latin concept of virtu, or manly responsibility, from which we get the English word virtue.)
 Under this logic, because God made men more suited to protect and maintain their families in an uncertain and difficult world, men are thus 'appointed' to be officially responsible for caring for the women in their lives.

 There is nothing wrong Islamically if a woman supports herself, especially if she has no other options, nor are women forbidden to work or engage in business, even in classical Islamic theology.
 (Three of the Prophet's wives, Zaynab bint Jahsh, Umm Salamah and Safiyah, continued to earn their own money while being married to him, and his first and only wife of twenty-five years, Khadijah, had been a successful businesswoman.
-The wife of 'Abdullah ibn Mas'ud made and sold handcrafts to support herself.
+The wife of 'Abdullah ibn Mas'ud made and sold handicrafts to support herself.
 There are many other examples of Muslim women having independent jobs and livelihoods from the Prophet's time until the end of the classical period abound.)

 The idea is only that if there is a man in her life, then he must shoulder the greater share of the burdens of the family's expenditures and needs both in finances and security.
-Any money a woman cams is hers to save, invest or spend without any obligation to give it to her husband or spend it on the family.
+Any money a woman earns is hers to save, invest or spend without any obligation to give it to her husband or spend it on the family.

 Hafiz - Safeguard